 Stand straight in tadasana with your feet around two inches apart and put your hands on your hips.
 Press one foot up so you are on your toes, keeping the other foot down.
 Then alternate and do it with the other foot.
 Do each side ten times.
 Make sure that your heels don’t touch the floor.

 Now do the same thing again but at a faster speed.
-This will warmup the ankles as well as help you work on your balance.
+This will warm up the ankles as well as help you work on your balance.
 Again, do this ten times on each foot.
 Finally, bring both up together so you are standing on your toes, then bring them both down.
 Do this ten times, but on the last one hold it for two or three breaths.

-You may also like: Yoga Teacher Trainings India
+You may also like: Yoga Teacher Trainings

 YOGA WARMUP SEQUENCE FOR BEGINNERS PART 2

 This yoga warmup is more about warming up the energy channels within your body, which is an important aspect of yoga.
-It also concentrates more on the breathe, and on warming up from the base of your body (soles of your feet) to the top of your head.
+It also concentrates more on the breath, and on warming up from the base of your body (soles of your feet) to the top of your head.

 Sit comfortably with your back straight and your eyes gently closed.
 Bring your arms straight up on the inhale, and down beside you on the exhale.
 At the same time, you will be breathing through your chest (thoracic breathing).
 You can read more about how to do thoracic breathing here.
 Do this 15 times, then relax.
 Repeat 15 more times and rest.
 Then do it again for 15 breaths.